Boxing: Ancient history

 Various types of boxing existed in ancient India.
 The earliest references to musti-yuddha come from classical Vedic epics such as the Rig Veda (c.
 1500–1000 BCE) and Ramayana (c.
 700–400 BCE).
 The Mahabharata describes two combatants boxing with clenched fists and fighting with kicks, finger strikes, knee strikes and headbutts during the time of King Virata.
 Duels (niyuddham) were often fought to the death.
-During the period of the Western Satraps, the ruler Rudradaman—in addition to being well-versed in "the great sciences" which included Indian classical music, Sanskrit grammar, and logic—was said to be an excellent horseman, charioteer, elephant rider, swordsman and boxer.
+During the period of the Western Satraps, the ruler Rudradaman – in addition to being well-versed in "the great sciences" which included Indian classical music, Sanskrit grammar, and logic – was said to be an excellent horseman, charioteer, elephant rider, swordsman and boxer.
 The Gurbilas Shemi, an 18th-century Sikh text, gives numerous references to musti-yuddha.
 The martial art is related to other forms of martial arts found in other parts of the Indian cultural sphere including Muay Thai in Thailand, Muay Lao in Laos, Pradal Serey in Cambodia and Lethwei in Myanmar.

 In Ancient Greece boxing was a well developed sport called pygmachia, and enjoyed consistent popularity.
 In Olympic terms, it was first introduced in the 23rd Olympiad, 688 BC.
 The boxers would wind leather thongs around their hands in order to protect them.
 There were no rounds and boxers fought until one of them acknowledged defeat or could not continue.
 Weight categories were not used, which meant heavier fighters had a tendency to dominate.
 The style of boxing practiced typically featured an advanced left leg stance, with the left arm semi-extended as a guard, in addition to being used for striking, and with the right arm drawn back ready to strike.
-It was the head of the opponent which was primarily targeted, and there is little evidence to suggest that targeting the body or the use of kicks was common, which resembles it in that sense of modern western boxing.
+It was the head of the opponent which was primarily targeted, and there is little evidence to suggest that targeting the body or the use of kicks was common, in which it resembled modern western boxing.